 Oh…

 Those things were terrifying enough when they were double his size.
-He did not need the entire forest with trees several times his size being on him…!
+He did not need the entire forest with trees several times his size potentially being on him too…

-That realization gave Varhi enough adrenaline to push himself back onto his feet with some haste and shakily draw his sword, resting most of the weight of the sword at the tip against the ground.
-He literally did not have the strength to even hold it up properly.
+This realization gave Varhi enough adrenaline for a second wind to push himself back onto his feet with some haste and shakily draw his sword, resting most of the weight of the sword at the tip against the ground.
+He literally did not have the strength left within him to even hold it up properly.

 Rather than coming to attack him directly though, there was a gurgling hissing sound.
 It was different, but whenever these things made any sort of hiss, it usually meant some type of spore attack was coming his way.

 Varhi proved to indeed be correct.
 The thing suddenly spat a fluorescent green glob in his direction that let out its own hissing sound as it sailed through the air.
-Varhi, wisely having already begun to shift his weight from hearing the creature hiss, dove out of the way to his right, crashing onto the ground with an exhausted “Umph…!”
-He looked back to see where the projectile landed and it splatted right on a tree, which immediately began to become ashen in color at the bark at the area of impact.
+Varhi, wisely having already begun to shift his weight from hearing the creature hiss, dove out of the way to his right, crashing onto the ground with an exhausted “Unmph…!”
+He craned his head to look back to see where the projectile landed and it splatted right on a tree, which immediately began to become ashen in color at the bark at the area of impact.

 He turned back around to face the creature, only to just catch glimpses of it.
 Instead of continuing to attack him, it was now literally sprinting off back into the forest with an uncanny amount of haste, almost completely undisturbed by any of the thickets with its movements.
 He watched it carefully as it retreated back further into the woods, almost losing it completely before it abruptly stopped completely still, blending in extremely well into the environment.

-Varhi couldn’t believe it at first.
+Varhi couldn’t believe it.
+He just lay there, prone on his stomach from his evasive dive.
 He blinked his violet eyes several times in disbelief, watching, waiting, but it didn’t show any sign of movement aside when the wind blew and the branches on it rustled with the rest of the trees.

 The damn thing was camouflaging itself!

 Now with the knowledge that those things existed, he couldn’t even trust his surroundings anymore.
-At least they were less directly aggressive than the hulking brutes but they also seemed to be much more cunning as well.
+At least they were less directly aggressive than the hulking brutes but that arguably made it even worse considering they also seemed to be much more cunning as well.
 Bushwhacking through the forest once he got back was going to be off the table now, too.
 That spore spit attack was way too dangerous.
 All that would need to happen is that he would approach one like he apparently had just done and it attacked him in a blind spot without him noticing with that spit.
 That would just be it.
 The end.

 At least with the hulking brutes they were obvious and slow and generally not stealthy.
 That... ‘thing’ was quick, smart and stealthy.
 He didn’t like any one of those traits one bit.